-- · Adoption requires an account that: - Is local on the target device - Has ssh privileges - Can elevate to root-level privileges to complete the installation - Is registered in the secure Password Manager on the appropriate inventory beacon before the adoption process is run (and the additional details for elevation of account privileges with your preferred tool, such as sudo or priv, are also registered there). - Operation (after the FlexNet inventory agent is correctly installed) requires an account on the target device that: - Must be root otherwise local Oracle inventory collection is disabled - May impersonate other trusted accounts with lower privilege levels as discussed in detail in the Common: Child Processes on UNIX-Like Platforms topic in the Gathering FlexNet Inventory PDF, along with coverage of the following preferences in the config.ini file that may affect the choice of account to impersonate:
+- · Adoption requires an account that: - Is local on the target device - Has ssh privileges - Can elevate to root-level privileges to complete the installation - Is registered in the secure Password Manager on the appropriate inventory beacon before the adoption process is run (and the additional details for elevation of account privileges with your preferred tool, such as sudo or priv, are also registered there). - Operation (after the FlexNet Inventory Agent is correctly installed) requires an account on the target device that: - Must be root otherwise local Oracle inventory collection is disabled

-Tip: With neither of the following preferences specified, the default behavior is for FlexNet inventory agent to impersonate the account currently running the database instance, which is assumed to be a member of the dba group.
+Tip: With neither of the following preferences specified, the default behavior is for FlexNet Inventory Agent to impersonate the account currently running the database instance, which is assumed to be a member of the dba group.
 This is the most straight-forward configuration, with no settings needed.
 If, instead, you intend to specify the OracleInventoryUser preference, it must be an exact match for any Oracle user name that: